plgzmt/PT-BOTCHAT/README.md

 ☃️This botcchat is created by #Capybara team from HUSC  (Team_9)
 🎄This API code is free, everyone can use it:))
 ☃️Remember to install the streamlit and google gen_ai libraries to be able to use it
+💻 use : streamlit run chatbot.py (to run code)

 ## Demo
 ![alt text](Demo.png)